Kernix13/beginner-git-commands/README.md

 | merge new_branch      | Merges 2 branches locally |
 | diff new_branch       | To check the differences between the two before merging |

-You can merge branches locally, but more commonly you will push the changes to GitHub then make a PR (pull request) if you are contributing. **So make sure you switch from main/master to your branch before doing that!**.
+You can merge branches locally, but more commonly you will push the changes to GitHub then make a PR (pull request) whether you are contributing or working on your own project. **So make sure you switch from main/master to your branch before doing that!**.

 For a new branch, `git push` won't work because git doesn't know what branch you are pushing to, so run: